isomerpages/moe-yuanchingsec/pages/Financial Assistance Scheme (FAS).md

 <br>
 </p>
 <p><strong><u>Other Information</u></strong>
-<br>If you need help to get a digital device and/or broadband inernet access,
+<br>If you need help to get a digital device and/or broadband internet access,
 you can apply for IMDA;s DigitalAccess@Home scheme<sup>#</sup>.
 For details,
 please visit <a href="http://www.digitalaccess.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.digitalaccess.gov.sg</a>.</p>
 <p>For enquiries, please contact IMDA hotline 6377 3800 or email: <a href="mailto:digitalaccess@imda.gov.sg" rel="noopener noreferrer nofollow" target="_blank">digitalaccess@imda.gov.sg</a>